Breakout Session Speakers and Topics for Thursday, May 25th:

 Michelle Hillier and Amy Tepperman are passionate education consultants and developers The Groove EDGEucation – a movement-based pedagogy being implemented across Canada where students learn through equal engagement of the “Body, Brain, and Being”.
 They support various school boards and teacher education programs in implementing the approach, design resource material for use in the classroom while also teaching in UOITs Faculty of Education program, York University’s continuing education program and (formerly) Centennial College.
 They are thrilled to share their work and passion with you at CAP 2017!

-Kevin Harding – Hidden Curriculum- Making your school a more welcoming place for First Nations Students:
+Kevin Harding and Rebecca Harding – Hidden Curriculum- Making your school a more welcoming place for First Nations Students:

 (Location: Delta Bessborough)